Prescribing Paramedic Practitioner by Menlo Park

 Background -

-Menlo Park are working with a fantastic GP surgery, seeking a Prescribing Paramedic Practitioner with experience in primary care to join their close-knit, forward thinking team!
+Menlo Park are working with a fantastic PCN, looking for a Prescribing Paramedic Practitioner with experience in primary care to join their close-knit, forward thinking team!
 They take tremendous pride in helping to develop their staff, which has led to a very positive work environment!
-As a Paramedic Practitioner, you will work alongside a multi-disciplinary team of GPs, ANPs, Practice Nurses, HCAs and more to ensure the delivery of the highest possible levels of care to all patients.
+As a Paramedic Practitioner for the PCN, you will work alongside a multi-disciplinary team of GPs, ANPs, Practice Nurses and other allied health professionals.
 If you are someone who takes pride in your work, has a committed approach to patient care and especially enjoys being part of a strong team, then this could be the perfect role for you!

 - Passionate clinical and admin teams that work very well together